 Do you have a bump that keeps reappearing no matter how many times you smooth your rug out?
 Do the corners of your rug curl up, making a booby trap for anyone walking by?
 Maybe you just moved the furniture around and now you have bothersome little dents all over your rug.
 Wrinkles, bumps and dents are common with any area rug.
 While annoying, these simple tricks can do the job and your rug will be obediently laying flat in no time.

 Bumps in a rug occur when the fibers and yarns of the foundation are stretched or bent.
 To remove the bump, the fibers have to relax and return to their natural shape.
 There are a few ways to do this:

 Gently turn the rug face down and reverse roll it.
 Leave the rug rolled up for a day or two.
 When you unroll the rug it should lay much flatter.
-If you hear any cracking sound when you’re rolling the rug, STOP to avoid damaging the rug.
-This means the back of the rug is dry and may be rotting.
+If you hear any cracking sound when you’re rolling the rug, STOP to avoid damaging the rug and try a different method.